gururaghav2925/python-module-6A/README.md

-# Heading
-Python Program to Pack Two Different Objects into a Tuple and Iterate Through It Using a Car Variable
+# Python Program to Pack Two Different Objects into a Tuple and Iterate Through It Using a Car Variable

 # Aim
 To create two classes, `Ferrari` and `BMW`, each having the same instance methods.
 Then, pack objects of both classes into a tuple and iterate through it using a variable `car`.